heptarch/heptarch.github.io/drafts/demon.md

  about the platforms in drowse and languor---newspapers wilting with damp---the lamps lit at midday---and even the bronze likeness of George Stephenson, that commanding and self-willed presence, seems asleep.
- There is a bump from beneath the station, and a sound oddly muffled by the vapour.
+ There is a bump, and a sound oddly muffled by the vapour.
  The stationmaster turns in his chair, mutters some imprecation, and continues dreaming of rarebit and rum.

+In the tunnels beneath Euston Square, a small wormhole has opened up, gulped its

 <p align="center">
   ⁂